semgrep/semgrep-docs/docs/playground.md

 #### The YAML syntax is unparsable in Advanced view

 Check for spelling and indentation issues.
-The key names must match [Semgrep's schema](https://semgrep.dev/docs/writing-rules/rule-syntax/).
+The key names must match [Semgrep's schema](../writing-rules/rule-syntax/).

 #### The rule does not behave as expected or does not find the desired match

-File a **bug**[https://github.com/returntocorp/semgrep/issues/new?title=semgrep.dev%20bug%20report] or reach out through **Semgrep Community Slack**[https://r2c.dev/slack].
+File a [bug](https://github.com/returntocorp/semgrep/issues/new?title=semgrep.dev%20bug%20report) or reach out through [Semgrep Community Slack](https://r2c.dev/slack).

 ### Evaluating a rule's performance